malinowski-luke/portfolio/README.md

 # Introduction

-My personal portfolio web app to showcase projects and skills (node required!!!!).
+My personal portfolio web app to showcase my projects and skills (node required!!!!).

 ## To Run This App </>